GavinAbercrombie/medical-safety/README.md

 # medical-safety

-Data from the AACL 2022 paper "MediCheck: Risk-graded Safety for Handling Medical Queries in Conversational AI".
+Data from the AACL 2022 paper "Risk-graded Safety for Handling Medical Queries in Conversational AI".

 Please cite as: